naiyerasif/site/content/blog/2018-08-05-communication-within-a-docker-network.md

 ng new ng-greeter --skip-tests --inline-template
 ```

-This will create an Angular app in a directory `ng-greeter`.
+This will create an Angular application in a directory `ng-greeter`.

 > **Note** that this command doesn't generate separate HTML files or specifications.
 For more information, refer to [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/new).